Kevin J. Garber

 • Co-Author, “Federal and State Permitting of Underground Injection Wells in Pennsylvania,” The PIOGA Press, September 2017.

-• Moderator, “2017 Environmental Regulatory Updates” panel, Marcellus Shale Coalition’s Shale Insight conference, September 2017.
+• Moderator, “2017 Environmental Regulatory Updates” panel, Marcellus Shale Coalition’s Shale Insight, Pittsburgh, Pa., September 2017.

-• Presenter, “Environmental Enforcement Update” presented at the Pennsylvania Bar Institute, Oil and Gas Law Colloquium, June 2017.
+• Presenter, “Environmental Enforcement Update,” Pennsylvania Bar Institute Oil and Gas Law Colloquium, June 2017.

-• Presenter, “Environmental Enforcement Update” presented at the Pennsylvania Bar Institute, Oil and Gas Law Colloquium, June 2017.
+• Presenter, “Environmental Enforcement Update,” Pennsylvania Bar Institute Oil and Gas Law Colloquium, June 2017.

 • Author, “Permitting and Environmental Regulation” chapter in The Law of Oil and Gas in Pennsylvania, published by the Pennsylvania Bar Institute, No. 7610, September 2014.